prrvchr/eMailerOOo/README.md

 This extension allows you to send documents in LibreOffice as an email, possibly by mail merge, to your telephone contacts.

-It also provides an **API allowing you to send emails in BASIC** and supporting the most advanced technologies: OAuth2 protocol, Mozilla IspDB, HTTP instead of SMTP/IMAP for Google servers...
-A macro [SendEmail][10] for sending emails is provided as an example.
+It also provides an API allowing you to [**send emails in BASIC**][10] and supporting the most advanced technologies: OAuth2 protocol, Mozilla IspDB, HTTP instead of SMTP/IMAP for Google servers...
+A macro **SendEmail** for sending emails is provided as an example.
 If you open a document beforehand, you can launch it by:
 **Tools -> Macros -> Run Macro... -> My Macros -> eMailerOOo -> SendEmail -> Main -> Run**